Zotung language: Vowel harmony

 To some extent, Zotung uses vowel harmony when endings are attached to words.
-An example is one of the most common ending in the language -traw, a diminutive/comparative ending.
+For example, one of the most common endings in the language is -traw, a diminutive/comparative ending.
 When a word with closed and/or mid vowel uses the ending -traw, it changes to -tri as in imonuntro (newborn girl) and syntri (a little while).
-Some limited amount of nouns with a closed vowel change to a more open vowel.
-An example is the word for ape zawngpo/ zongpaw which changes to zuapo/zuapaw in some dialects retaining the difference.
-Another example is vo/vaw meaning a stream.
-When the augmentative ending -pii is added, the root changes to va resulting in vapii, river.
+Some nouns with a closed vowel change to have a more open vowel.
+An example is zawngpo / zongpaw (ape), which changes to zuapo / zuapaw in some dialects retaining the difference.
+Another example is vo / vaw (stream); when the augmentative ending -pii is added, the root changes to va-, resulting in vapii (river).